 There was also a trend in cluster three associated with modestly higher levels of the cannabinoid CBG.

-Classifying Cannabis with Terpenes
+Classifying Flower with Terpenes

 The research on terpene clusters is in its early stages.
 Still, these emerging clusters can likely separate most strains into one of the three categories.
-Further investigation needs to be conducted, but this is an exciting new direction for the industry and cannabis consumers!
+Further investigation needs to be conducted, but this is an exciting new direction for the industry and flower consumers!

 Aroma Therapy